waveman800/Deepseek-OCR-API.rs/README.md

 # deepseek-ocr.rs 🚀

 Rust implementation of the DeepSeek-OCR inference stack with a fast CLI and an OpenAI-compatible HTTP server.
-The workspace packages the vision-language model, prompt tooling, and serving layer so you can build document understanding pipelines that run locally on CPU, Apple Metal, or NVIDIA CUDA GPUs.
+The workspace packages the vision-language model, prompt tooling, and serving layer so you can build document understanding pipelines that run locally on CPU, Apple Metal, or (alpha) NVIDIA CUDA GPUs.

 > 中文文档请看 [README_CN.md](README_CN.md)。